-Capsules of the herbal supplement Kratom.
+In this photo illustration, capsules of the herbal supplement Kratom are seen on May 10, 2016 in Miami, Florida.
 Photo by Joe Raedle/Getty Images

 As opioid overdoses continue to skyrocket across America, many chronic pain patients and people with addiction are seeking safer ways to cope.
 Too bad the feds—with a broken system for scheduling drugs of all kinds—are standing in the way.

 In August, the Drug Enforcement Administration refused to move marijuana out of its most restricted category of drugs, Schedule I. And at the tail-end of that month, the agency announced plans to add Kratom—a South Asian herbal remedy that is frequently used to treat both chronic pain and addiction—to the same list.
 The ban could start as early as September 30, and is expected to last at least two years.

 Substances included in Schedule I are said to have both a high potential for abuse and "no currently accepted medical use," and sales and possession are illegal.
 While some medical research can still be conducted, the bureaucratic process involved is both expensive and time-consuming, creating a catch-22 that makes "no currently accepted medical use" a self-fulfilling prophecy.